 Margamkali is done by Christian women in Kerala and they sing and dance clapping around a Nilavilakku wearing the traditional white Christian Wear including a Chatta.
 Margamkali depicts the life of St Thomas .
 In the recent times women do the Margamkali Dance while boys and men used to perform it earlier.

 Theyyam is the dance of gods that is popular in Malabar region in Kerala.
-There are about 456 types of Theyyam in Kerala and some of the most famous ones are Sree Muthappan Theyyam, Gulikan, Kathivanur Veeran and Manakkott Amma
+There are about 456 types of Theyyam in Kerala dance forms and some of the most famous ones are Sree Muthappan Theyyam, Gulikan, Kathivanur Veeran and Manakkott Amma

 ALSO SEE – Theyyam, The Dance of Gods